tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 # Acknowledgments
 {:numbered="false"}

-The SSLKEYLOGFILE format originated in the NSS project, but it has evolved over time as TLS has changed.
+The SSLKEYLOGFILE format originated in the Network Security Services (NSS) project, but it has evolved over time as TLS has changed.
 Many people contributed to this evolution.
 The authors are only documenting the format as it is used while extending it to cover ECH.